Subject: The Toaster & The Electrical Engineer

 specialization process should be repeated with grains divided into

-toast, muffins, pancakes, and waffles; pork divided into sausage, links,
+toast, muffins, pancakes, and waffles; pork divided into sausage,

 and bacon; and poultry divided into scrambled eggs, hard-boiled eggs,